New Hampshire Bar Exam (UBE) details

 - MPT weighted 20%

-There are special rules for Admission by Motion by Vermont and Maine attorneys who have passed the Vermont/Maine Bar Exam and are engaged in the active practice in Vermont/Maine for no less than three years prior to the filing of the Motion.
-(See Supreme Court Rule 42).
-Check with the Office of the Clerk for updates.
+There are special rules for Admission by Motion by Maine and Vermont attorneys who have passed the ME/VT bar and are engaged in the active practice in ME/VT for no less than three years prior to the filing of the Motion.
+Additional requirements apply.

 Completion of practical skills course required within two years of admission.